 - Depending on your rainfall over winter and into spring, water as necessary.
 Garlic needs water, even though it doesn’t like its roots sitting in water – so keep moist.

-- Fertilise 2 or 3 times early in the growing cycle with an liquid fertiliser to develop a robust plant .
+- Fertilise 2 or 3 times early in the growing cycle with an liquid fertiliser to help develop a robust plant .

 - The garlic will shoot and then grow the stem and leaves.